angelinaaziz/auralyze-uk-tech-internship/README.md

 Acing the technical rounds is only half the battle.
 Use the resources below to prepare for the behavioural interviews where recruiters assess your communication, teamwork, and problem-solving skills.

 ### 🗣️ Common Behavioural Questions
-The key to answering these is to have a few versatile stories about your projects and experiences ready to go.
+The key to answering these is to have a few versatile stories about your university projects, coursework, part-time work, and experiences ready to go.
 You can adapt them to fit the specific question.
-The goal is to demonstrate your thought process, ownership, and impact.
+The goal is to demonstrate your thought process, ownership, and potential.

-*   "Tell me about a time you had to work with a difficult team member or stakeholder."
+*   "Tell me about a challenging group project you worked on.
+How did you handle any difficulties?"
-*   "Describe a complex technical project you worked on.
-What was your specific role and contribution?"
+*   "Describe a technical project you're proud of.
+What was your specific contribution?"
-*   "Give an example of a time you faced a major setback or failure.
-What did you learn from it?"
+*   "Give an example of a time something didn't go as planned in a project or assignment.
+How did you handle it?"
-*   "Walk me through a situation where you had to make a critical decision with incomplete information."
+*   "Tell me about a time you had to learn something new quickly for a project or coursework."
-*   "Describe a time you took initiative or went beyond the requirements of a project."
+*   "Describe a situation where you took initiative beyond what was required."
-*   "How do you handle constructive criticism or feedback on your work?"
+*   "How do you handle feedback from professors, peers, or supervisors?"
+*   "What's your biggest accomplishment so far, technical or otherwise?"
+*   "Tell me about a time you disagreed with a teammate or had a conflict in a group setting."
+*   "Describe a project where the requirements weren't clear initially.
+How did you move forward?"
+*   "Give an example of when you helped a classmate or colleague understand something."
-*   "Tell me about your proudest technical achievement."
+*   "Tell me about a time you had to balance multiple deadlines or priorities."
+*   "Why are you interested in this company/role specifically?"

 > **👉 Practice your answers and get instant, AI-powered feedback on your structure, delivery, and clarity with [Auralyze.ai](https://auralyze.ai).**

 ### 💡 Pro-Tips for Behavioural Interviews
 1.  **Use the STAR Method**: Structure your answers clearly.
 It's the industry-standard for a reason.
-    *   **S - Situation**: Briefly set the scene and provide context. (e.g., "In my previous internship, our team was tasked with...")
+    *   **S - Situation**: Briefly set the scene and provide context. (e.g., "In my final year group project, our team was building a web application...")
-    *   **T - Task**: Describe your specific responsibility or the goal. (e.g., "...and I was responsible for developing the new authentication service.")
+    *   **T - Task**: Describe your specific responsibility or the goal. (e.g., "...and I was responsible for implementing the user authentication system.")
     *   **A - Action**: Detail the steps *you* took.
 Focus on your individual contribution.
-Use "I" instead of "we." (e.g., "I designed the API endpoints, wrote the integration tests, and...")
+Use "I" instead of "we." (e.g., "I researched different authentication methods, chose JWT tokens, implemented the login/signup flow, and...")
     *   **R - Result**: Explain the outcome.
-Quantify it if possible. (e.g., "As a result, we reduced login errors by 15% and the feature shipped on time.")
+Quantify it if possible. (e.g., "As a result, our app successfully handled 100+ test users, we received the highest grade in our cohort, and I gained experience with React and Node.js.")
 2.  **Focus on "I", not "We"**: Interviewers need to know what *you* did.
 It's great that your team succeeded, but they are hiring you, not your team.
 3.  **Be Specific**: Avoid vague statements.
-Instead of "I worked on the backend," say "I implemented the caching layer using Redis to decrease database load."
+Instead of "I worked on the frontend," say "I built the user dashboard using React and integrated it with our REST API."

+### ✅ CV & Application Tips

+> **👉 Get your CV reviewed instantly with [Auralyze.ai's free CV checker](https://auralyze.ai)** – upload your CV and get specific feedback on formatting, content, and ATS optimization before you apply.

+1.  **Tailor Your CV**: For each application, update your CV to highlight the skills and experiences that match the job description.
+Use their keywords.
+2.  **Use the X-Y-Z Formula**: For your bullet points, use a structure like: "Accomplished [X] as measured by [Y], by doing [Z]."
+For example: "Improved website load time by 25% (Y) by optimizing image compression in my coursework project (Z), enhancing user experience (X)."
+3.  **Keep it to One Page**: Be ruthless.
+For most student and graduate roles, a single, concise page is all you need.
+4.  **Highlight Projects & Coursework**: As a student/new grad, your academic projects, hackathons, and personal coding projects are valuable experience.
+Treat them seriously.

+### 📈 Networking & Tracking
+1.  **Use LinkedIn**: Don't just have a profile, use it.
+Follow target companies, connect with their recruiters, and engage with posts from engineers who work there.
+A thoughtful comment can go a long way.
+2.  **Track Your Applications**: Don't rely on memory.
+Use a spreadsheet or a free Kanban board tool like Trello or Notion to track every application, its stage (Applied, Online Assessment, Interview, Offer), and dates.
+This helps you know when to follow up.

 ### 📚 Recommended Resources